Professor-G/pyBIA/docs/source/Godines et al 2025.rst

 	    'semimajor_sigma', 'semiminor_sigma', 'max_value', 'min_value'
 	]

-	# To store the baseline performance as a function of sigma threshold for all classifiers
+	# To store the baseline performance as a function of sigma threshold for all classifiers, note that nn corresponds to MLP in the paper
 	classifiers = ['tree', 'rf', 'xgb', 'logreg', 'svc', 'nn'] all_metrics = {clf: {'nsig': [], 'accuracy': [], 'f1': [], 'precision': [], 'recall': [], 'roc_auc': []} for clf in classifiers}